Everything you wanted to know about drysuits

 One common misconception is that drysuits are totally enclosed – like an astronaut’s space suit – when in fact, the hands and head are open to the water.
 Tight seals made of rubber, silicone, or latex work to keep water from seeping into the suit and air from escaping.
 Unless the diver uses dry gloves and a helmet, some of their body will be exposed to water.
 This is only really an issue in the coldest waters, because the bulk of heat loss is through the body’s trunk.

-Due to the more complex steps in pressure management associated with the drysuit, additional training is necessary before you can dive in one recreationally.
-Air pressure needs to be closely managed because, similarly to a buoyancy compensator, air compresses as the diver descends and expands as the diver ascends.
+Due to the more complex steps in gas management associated with the drysuit, additional training is necessary before you can dive in one recreationally.
+The air in the suit needs to be closely managed because, similarly to a buoyancy compensator, air compresses as the diver descends and expands as the diver ascends.
 The method for management, however, is quite easy to remember.
-Drysuits are hooked up to the air tank via means of a low-pressure hose.
-A button – typically on the chest – lets air in and a one-way valve found typically on the arm lets it back out.
+Drysuits are connected to the first stage via a low-pressure hose.
+A button – typically on the chest – allows for the addition of air and a one-way valve found typically on the arm allows for exhaust.

 The concept of the drysuit predates the invention of the wetsuit and the drysuit configuration seen today is a modified version of the diving dress.
 A bulky contraption invented in 1837.
 Because scuba hadn’t been invented yet, air to the suit and the diver was supplied through a surface hose.
 The drysuit has slowly evolved over the years as scuba has become more popular.
 One of the biggest problems was the lack of suitable undergarments.
 The best material for keeping warm was wool which isn’t great for drysuits and is not used today.
 Although the diver is isolated from water, heat does leak out because the water is colder than the air inside the suit.
 Effective undergarments are needed to keep body heat in.